Access & Inclusion

 - Utilising the Inclusion faculty (‘The Hub’) as the focus for inclusion policies.

-- Focussing on the progress on all such ‘at risk’ groups which include those who have a disability or Special Educational needs.
+- Focusing on the progress on all such ‘at risk’ groups which include those who have a disability or Special Educational needs.

 We reach out in many ways which we have listed below.
 If you have any worries or questions about your child’s needs, please contact Mrs E Fazakerley the SEND Coordinator.
 (Special Educational Needs Coordinator)